oriuminc/elastic-path-contentful-integration/README.md

   ```
   1. Create new Field with type `Text`
   ![product field text](public/img/product-field-text.png "product field text")
-  1. Assign `Appearance` to use the EP App
+  2. Assign `Appearance` to use the EP App
   ![text field appearance](public/img/text-field-appearance.png "text field appearance")
-  1. as the example above, add it to the product you will see it show on product page.
+  3. as the example above, add it to the product you will see it show on product page.
   ![product field display](public/img/product-field-display.png "product field display")

+  Note: if SLUG field exists, it will get updated.
+Composable uses `/product/<slug>` to fetch products.
+In the case of elasticpath the slug is the product sku

   Also, you should be able to search the collection by SKU